Concept: Sex and Gender Related Data in the Manitoba Population Research Data Repository

 -

-"X", "U", "O", "3", "4", or "A" - these values carry the meaning of undefined, undifferentiated, unspecified, unknown, other, or ambiguous, depending on which dataset they are recorded in.
+"X", "U", "O", "3", "4", or "A" - these values carry the meaning of undefined, undifferentiated, unspecified, unknown, other, or ambiguous, depending on which dataset they are recorded and defined in.

 -

-In some cases, the value for either of these variables can be missing; meaning that no value is recorded in the data.
+In some cases, the value can be missing (blank); indicating that no value is recorded in the data.

-The collection and reporting of sex and gender data is largely limited to values of female or male, or other sex-related terminology.
-When GENDER is available as a variable, it is unclear whether these values are intended to describe social / cultural perspective or biological aspects.
+The current collection and reporting of sex and gender data is largely limited to values of female or male, or "other" sex/gender-related terminology.
+When GENDER is available as a variable, it is unclear whether these values are intended to describe biological aspects or a broader social / cultural perspective.

 When using these variables, it is important to note sex is not a placeholder for gender (or vice-versa) and data users should attempt to avoid conflating these terms and / or acknowledge limitations in the data.